Religious Education

 • Warren, Michael (ed.).
 1983.
 Sourcebook for Modern Catechetics.
 Winona, MN: Saint Mary’s Press.

 • Weber, Hans-Ruedi.
 1979.
-Jesus and the Children: Biblical Resources for Study and Preaching.
+Jesus and The Children: Biblical Resources for Study and Preaching.
 Geneva: World Council of Churches.

 • Ziebertz, Hans-Georg, and Ulrich Riegel (eds).
 2009.
 How Teachers in Europe Teach Religion: An International Empirical Study in 16 Countries.
 Berlin/Münster: Lit.